-- C17 Greywater or treated sewage effluent from a treatment system with a daily peak design capacity of up to 450 EP may be: - (a) released to land by sub-surface or spray irrigation provided it is to a fenced and signed contaminant release area that is: - a minimum distance of 50 metres from any watercourse, wetland or protected area: and - (ii) a minimum distance of 100 metres from any potable water supply or stock drinking water supply; and - kept vegetated with groundcover that is not a declared plant pest species; or - (b) used for dust suppression, construction or operational purposes subject to condition (C24). - C18 When circumstances prevent the irrigation of treated sewage effluent to land, the contaminants must be directed to on-site storage or lawfully disposed of off-site. - C19 Sewage treatment works between 100 EP and 450 EP
+- C17 Greywater or treated sewage effluent from a treatment system with a daily peak design capacity of up to 450 EP may be: - (a) released to land by sub-surface or spray irrigation provided it is to a fenced and signed contaminant release area that is: - (i) a minimum distance of 50 metres from any watercourse, wetland or protected area; and - (ii) a minimum distance of 100 metres from any potable water supply or stock drinking water supply; and - (iii) kept vegetated with groundcover that is not a declared plant pest species; or - (b) used for dust suppression, construction or operational purposes subject to condition (C24). - C18 When circumstances prevent the irrigation of treated sewage effluent to land, the contaminants must be directed to on-site storage or lawfully disposed of off-site.

-Prior to construction of a sewage treatment works with a daily peak design capacity of greater than 100EP, the minimum area of land and location to be utilised for irrigation of treated sewage effluent, excluding any necessary buffer zones, must be nominated.
+Sewage treatment works between 100 EP and 450 EP

-- All nominated locations and minimum areas of land in condition (C19) for sewage treatment works with a daily peak design capacity of greater than 100EP, must be determined using the Model for Effluent Disposal using Land Irrigation (MEDLI) program or recognised equivalent and use model inputs representative of the activity and release location including but not limited to effluent quality, soil and vegetation types, and climatic conditions. - Treated sewage effluent must only be released to the nominated locations and minimum areas of land determined by the MEDLI program or recognised equivalent identified in condition (C20). - Treated sewage effluent released to land must comply, at the monitoring point(s), with each of the release limits specified in Schedule C, Table 2 - Treated sewage effluent standards for release to land from sewage treatment works with a daily peak design capacity of greater than 100EP for each quality characteristic. - Treated sewage effluent released to land must be monitored at the frequency and for the quality land from sewage treatment works with a daily peak design capacity of greater than 100EP for each quality characteristic.
+- C19 Prior to construction of a sewage treatment works with a daily peak design capacity of greater than 100EP, the minimum area of land and location to be utilised for irrigation of treated sewage effluent, excluding any necessary buffer zones, must be nominated. - C20 All nominated locations and minimum areas of land in condition (C19) for sewage treatment works with a daily peak design capacity of greater than 100EP, must be determined using the Model for Effluent Disposal using Land Irrigation (MEDLI) program or recognised equivalent and use model inputs representative of the activity and release location including but not limited to effluent quality, soil and vegetation types, and climatic conditions. - C21 Treated sewage effluent must only be released to the nominated locations and minimum areas of land determined by the MEDLI program or recognised equivalent identified in condition (C20). - C22 Treated sewage effluent released to land must comply, at the monitoring point(s), with each of the release limits specified in Schedule C, Table 2 Treated sewage effluent standards for release to land from sewage treatment works with a daily peak design capacity of greater than 100EP for each quality characteristic. - C23 Treated sewage effluent released to land must be monitored at the frequency and for the quality characteristics specified in Schedule C, Table 2 Treated sewage effluent standards for release to land from sewage treatment works with a daily peak design capacity of greater than 100EP for each quality characteristic.